 At Tillotson & Martin, we encourage clients to contact several providers and compare prices and installation times.

-If I'm Convicted of a DWI, Is an Ignition Interlock Required?
+If I'm Convicted of a DUI in Virginia, Is an Ignition Interlock Required?

 Whether or not you'll be required to have an ignition interlock depends on your circumstances.
-If it's you're first offense, the machine isn't required.
-However, if you want a restricted driver's license, you must have an ignition interlock on your vehicle, even if it's your first DWI.
+If it's your first DUI offense, the machine isn't required.
+However, if you want a restricted driver's license, you must have an ignition interlock on your vehicle, even if it's your first DUI.

-How Long Must I Have an Ignition Interlock Device?
+How Long Do I Need an Ignition Interlock Device?

 The amount of time you're required to have an ignition interlock device on your vehicle depends on the judge's orders.
 According to Virginia Code 18.2-270.1(B), the minimum period is 6 months.
 Generally, this is what judges impose.